 Agriculture is a vital part, not just of the fabric of rural and regional Australia, but of the entire nation.

-With agriculture contributing $53.6 billion to the nation’s economy, and employing 314,000 Australians across the agriculture, forestry and fishing sector (with huge multiplier effects), it is essential that it is encouraged to grow.
+With agriculture contributing over $55 billion to the nation’s economy, and employing over 300,000 Australians across the agriculture, forestry and fishing sector (with huge multiplier effects), it is essential that it is encouraged to grow.

 Examples of what needs to be done:

 - Continue to push for clear country of origin labelling for food and ingredients including clear labels showing the source country of imported products.
-The recently announced changes, due to come into force later this year, while welcome need to be improved upon and monitored for their effectiveness.
+The recently implemented changes federally, whilst welcome, need to be improved upon and monitored for their effectiveness.

 - It’s imperative to scrap the punitive AQIS charges on small exporters that destroy incentives to export.